 Professor Michael Loebinger is a respiratory consultant and clinical lead for respiratory infections.
 These include patients with:

 - non-tuberculosis mycobacterial infections

-He is chair of the British Thoracic Society Infection Special Advisory Group and is co-writing national British Thoracic Society guidelines for both nontuberculous mycobacteria and bronchiectasis.
+He is chair of the European Respiratory Society (ERS) Infection Group and previously chaired the British Thoracic Society (BTS) Infection Special Advisory Group and the national British Thoracic Society guidelines for bronchiectasis.
+He also co-wrote the BTS nontuberculous mycobacteria and ERS bronchiectasis guidelines.

 In 2006, Professor Michael Loebinger was awarded a Clinical Research Training Fellowship from the Medical Research Council for research into the use of adult stem cells in lung disease.
 This research was performed at UCL and led to a PhD, multiple publications and awards and significant media interest.

 Professor Michael Loebinger is a professor of practice at Imperial College London.
-He supervises PhD students and has supervised for an MSc.
+He supervises PhD and MSc students.
 He accepts multiple medical students for research attachments each year.
 He has been an Imperial College tutor and is an Imperial College assessor for higher degrees.